DanHodges/TheologicalDictionary/karl-rahner.md

 # Karl Rahner
-Definition of Karl Rahner coming soon.
+The definition of Karl Rahner is coming soon!